Platon-7/Data-Structures/Project-3/READ_ME.txt

-Τα αρχεία τα έχουμε παραδώσει για δική σας διευκόλυνση με τέτοιο τρόπο ώστε να μπορείτε να τα τρέξετε σε cmd ή ότι άλλο θέλετε. Στο cmd τα κάναμε compile με javac src/Classname.java και run με java src.Main. Για να διαβαστεί το αρχείο jester.txt ή κάποιο δικό σας, αρκεί να δώσετε ως input το path του.
+The files have been uploaded in a way that you can run it with cmd or any other IDE.
+When using cmd we compiled with javac src/Classname.java and run with java src.Main.
+To read jester.txt or another file all you need to do is pass the path as an input.